mor4thii/poker-kata/README.md

 mvn clean verify
 ```

+If you use IntelliJ IDEA as IDE, you can also use the provided run configurations, like `[clean test] poker-kata`

 ## Poker rules description

 A poker deck contains 52 cards - each card has a suit which is one of clubs, diamonds, hearts, or spades (denoted C, D,